-The Working Rider Internship programme is designed for advanced riders, aged between 18 to 35, who are looking to get into the equine industry and are wanting to gain experience in both working with horses and running a successful stable yard.
+The Working Rider Internship programme is designed for advanced riders, aged between 21 and 35 who are looking to gain valuable experience in the equine industry by assisting with the variety aspects it takes to manage a successful stable yard in the African bush.

 The owner of African Dream Horse Safari is Traci Thomson who is a devoted guide, accomplished competitive rider and dedicated conservationist.
 She is also qualified in both FGASA Level 1 and Level 2 as well as Advanced Trails guide and facilitator.
 Her team is made up of Shannon, who manages the stable yard and works with the horses; Ryan, who is the administrator and conducts game drives on the Big 5 reserve, which is part of the Greater Kruger & Christelle who also takes out game drives and horse trails and as many past volunteers will agree, the entertainer.